-If you work in the government sector at either local, state or federal level, the CFGM certification offered by AGA (Advancing Government Accountability) can be a valuable asset to your career.
-This highly respected credential shows that you are proficient in many aspects of government finances ranging from taxes to laws and budgeting.
+Do you work in the government sector at the local, state or federal level?
+If so, the CFGM certification offered by AGA (Advancing Government Accountability) can be a valuable asset to your career.
+This highly respected credential shows that you are proficient in many aspects of government finances.
+Some of these aspects range from taxes to laws and budgeting.

-To become a CFGM, you need to hold a Bachelor’s degree from an accredited institution and at least two years of full-time experience in government financial management.
+To become a CFGM, you need to hold a Bachelor’s degree from an accredited institution.
+Additionally, you’ll need at least two years of full-time experience in government financial management.

-You will also need to abide by AGA’s Code of Ethics and to pass three CGFM examinations covering government accounting and financial management and reporting.
+Furthermore, you’ll also need to abide by AGA’s Code of Ethics and to pass three CGFM examinations.
+These exams cover government accounting, financial accounting, asset management, and reporting.

 Certified Valuation Analyst (CVA)

 This certification awarded by the National Association of Certified Valuation Analysts (NACVA) ensures high quality in business and intangible asset valuations.

 Candidates for CVA certification need to hold a CPA license or otherwise demonstrate the necessary theoretical wealth management knowledge and experience (two years full-time or over 10 business valuations).
 In addition, you must be a NACVA member and attend a five-day training program.

 To become a CVA, you will have to complete a case study or report for peer review, submit six reference letters and pass a five-hour examination.

 The CVA is the only valuation certification accredited by the NCCA (National Commission of Certifying Agencies).
 Consequently, it is a valuable credential if your career in financial services leads you towards the field of business valuation.

 Certified Financial Planner (CFP)